FACTBOX-What happens with Brexit if there's no clear winner of UK election?

 The Conservatives are committed to a complete break with the EU regardless of whether a satisfactory exit deal can be reached.
 By contrast, the Liberal Democrats have promised voters a second referendum on whether to accept a deal with Brussels.

 Electoral maths do not favour a second coalition.
-The Liberal Democrats tumbled to eight seats in 2015 from 57 in 2010 and are not forecast to rebound much, limiting their ability to take May's support above the require threshold.
+The Liberal Democrats tumbled to eight seats in 2015 from 57 in 2010 and are only forecast to rebound to 14, limiting their ability to take May's support above the require threshold.

 The party is led by Tim Farron, 47, who began his campaign by telling Britons they should have the option of rejecting Brexit in a second referendum and remaining within the EU.